grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ra.md

 ### RA-5 (2): Update Vulnerabilities to Be Scanned

-Update the system vulnerabilities to be scanned {{ insert: param, ra-05.02_odp.01 }}.
+Update the system vulnerabilities to be scanned the frequency for updating the system vulnerabilities to be scanned is defined (if selected); , prior to a new scan, and/or when new vulnerabilities are identified and reported.

 Due to the complexity of modern software, systems, and other factors, new vulnerabilities are discovered on a regular basis.
 It is important that newly discovered vulnerabilities are added to the list of vulnerabilities to be scanned to ensure that the organization can take steps to mitigate those vulnerabilities in a timely manner.

-the system vulnerabilities to be scanned are updated {{ insert: param, ra-05.02_odp.01 }}.
+the system vulnerabilities to be scanned are updated the frequency for updating the system vulnerabilities to be scanned is defined (if selected); , prior to a new scan, and/or when new vulnerabilities are identified and reported.

 Procedures addressing vulnerability scanning